City Bike Faceoff

 A city bike needs incredibly strong wheels.
 The abuse a wheel takes in the city is more severe than anything a mountain bike takes off-road.
 Wheels are also expensive, the most expensive part on your bike.
 So buying a cheaper bike with weak wheels or an expensive bike with lighter recreational wheels means you're putting yourself at great risk when you accidentally didn't see that pothole, and the cost of replacement is often half of the original bikes worth.

 Meanwhile, spokes are thin strips of metal that absorb all impacts and hold up you and your bike.
 They're pretty important.
-A weak spoke is a weak wheel, and it's not unusual for weaker spokes to stretch and break, causing the wheel to crumple - which is scary.
+A weak spoke is a weak wheel, and it's not unusual for weaker spokes to stretch and break, causing the wheel to crumple - which is as dangerous as it is expensive.
 Stainless steel spokes are very strong and also rust-resistant, very important if you're leaving your bike outside year round.
 All of our bikes use stainless steel spokes and double-walled rims.
-The only exception is Achielle, who use heavy-duty single-walled rims made out of stainless steel.
-They're bombproof (but they're also heavy, and expensive).
+The only exception is Achielle, who use heavy-duty single-walled rims made out of stainless steel, which we must admit look very nice.

 GEOMETRY & HANDLING